Morning, Thursday, 13th February 2020

 THIS EVENT IS CPD CERTIFIED

-- A review of open data costs and currently-available funding and business models.
+- Costs, funding and business models.

-The conference also takes place in the broader international context of a move towards open science, with Plan S seeking to make full and immediate open access publications a reality by 2021.
+The conference also reflects significant international moves towards open science, with Plan S seeking to make open access publications a reality by 2021.

 There will also be a keynote contribution from Dr Konstantinos Glinos, Head of Unit for Open Science, DG RTD, European Commission on the Commission’s commitment to open science in Horizon Europe, and the international effort to promote open research.

 Further speakers include: Grace Baynes, Springer Nature; Lauren Cadwallader, University of Cambridge; David Carr, Wellcome Trust; Dr Mark Hahnel, Figshare; Iain Hrynaszkiewicz, Public Library of Science; John Kaye, Jisc; Catriona MacCallum, Hindawi; Robin Rice, University of Edinburgh; Professor Susanna-Assunta Sansone, Oxford e-Research Centre; Professor Elena Simperl, Southampton Data Science Academy; and Drs Astrid Wissenburg, University of Exeter.